weakish/docs-en/views/leanengine_plan.md

 To delete an instance, click on the gear icon on the top-right corner of the instance and then click on **Delete**.
 The data in your application will not be affected, but the application's ability to handle concurrent requests will be impaired.

-You can increase the capacity and availability of your application by increasing the number of instances, but it doesn't mean that you should create as more instances as you can.
+You can increase the capacity and availability of your application by increasing the number of instances, but it doesn't mean that you should create as many instances as you can.
 For example, using more than 8 instances will tremendously increase the time needed for each deployment (since more instances need to be restarted).
 We recommend that you have **2 to 4** instances for each application.

 - For an application with low stress, we recommend that you use 2 instances with 0.5 CPU and 256 MB memory for each.
 This helps you increase the availability of your application.
 - For an application with high stress, we recommend that you use 4 to 6 instances with 4 CPU and 2 GB memory for each.
 This helps you avoid creating too many instances.